In this article:

-To register AWS EC2 instance, an additional step is required.
+To register an AWS EC2 instance, an additional step is required.
 Cloud Application Manager uses UserData to install its agent on provision time.
 Since the instance was initially provisioned outside of Cloud Application Manager, users have to execute a script to install the agent.
 But this step will not be necessary if the Private Key and Linux/Windows Username is provided; in this case, Cloud Application Manager would automatically access the machine, install the agent and complete the whole registering process.
 The following image shows the dialog displayed when registering an AWS EC2 instance: